Breast Implant Revision

 - Autologous tissue fat transfer (fat grafting) to thicken soft tissue.

-VI Implant Size Issues and Post-Operative Size Regret
+Implant Size Issues and Post-Operative Size Regret

 - Performing surgery only in the main operating rooms of fully accredited hospitals.